The new Equalize 2 — now with Tilt and Bandpass Filters

 - Freely adjustable gain, frequency, bandwidth, resonance and filter slope

-- Three different phase modes, including the novel mixed phase mode
+- Three different phase modes, including the novel mixed phase mode with adjustable latency

 - Choose channel mode for each band independently (mid, side, left, right or full processing)

 Acon Digital Equalize 2 is available for both Windows (PC) and OS X (Macintosh).
 Both 32 and 64 bit versions are available, and the plug-in formats VST, VST3, AAX and Audio Units (OS X only) are supported.
 The upgrade to version 2 is free for all Equalize customers and the license key is valid in version 2.